-One feature of the Spell is how easily you can switch between cloud providers using the platform.
-We support both GCP and AWS with minimal vendor lock-in — as a result, swapping a Spell organization between these two clouds is an easy, relatively painless process.
+Because Spell is cloud-agnostic, it is relatively straightforward to switch cloud providers while using the platform.
+We support GCP, AWS, and Azure, all with minimal vendor lock-in—as a result, swapping a Spell organization between these two clouds is a relatively painless process.
 This is a very useful feature for teams not yet committed to a single specific cloud provider, or for teams with cloud compute credits on both clouds that they’d like to use.

 First, some background on clusters

 When you create an organizational account in Spell for Teams, one of the first very things you do is create and configure your cluster.
 A Spell cluster is an isolated VPC within your GCP project or AWS account that encapsulates Spell's userland resources.
-Clusters are easy to create — just run the spell cluster init gcp or the spell cluster init aws command and follow the instructions in the interactive prompt to complete cluster setup:
+Clusters are easy to create—just run the spell cluster init gcp, spell cluster init aws, or spell cluster init az command and follow the instructions in the interactive prompt to complete cluster setup:

 A Spell organization may have at most one cluster at a time (enterprise customers may use multiple organizations).
 The cluster currently configured for the organization is listed in the sidebar in the Spell web console.